I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

-The best thing you can do when you see bad faith criticism is look away.
+The best thing you can do when you see bad faith criticism is to look away.
 These people have monetized YouTube channels or blogs they're probably making ad revenue from.
 In pursuit of views, they don't care about accuracy, truth, reliability, fairness, or any other principle that should be the foundation of all journalism.
-Art and media criticism isn't the only area of journalism with this problem, almost all journalism has suffered from the need to compete with, and be, click bait.
-But as consumers of not only media products but also of media related journalism, we need to be cautious about who we're giving our support to.
+Art and media criticism isn't the only area of journalism with this problem, almost all journalism has suffered from the need to compete with, and be, clickbait.
+But as consumers of not only media products but also of media-related journalism, we need to be cautious about who we're giving our support.

 As a critic myself, I try to always hold myself to principles, even if not doing so might make a bigger splash, getting me more attention.
 And I'm always trying to improve my craft.
 I don't want to just become a tabloid.

 Thanks for reading!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.